AudioGuard : controlling microphone access on per-process basis

 Despite it’s misleading description, joysticks go into Human Interface Devices, and video capture devices typically go into Cameras.

-Upon restarting the system and running a sample audio capture application, we can examine our driver’s output.
+Upon restarting the system and running a sample audio recording application, we can examine our driver’s output.

-I will not paste the entire log here, as there are actually hundereds of IOCTLs in play, most of them related to audio format negotiation (adjust per tim osr thread)
+There are hundereds of IOCTLs in play, most of them related to audio format negotiation

 Nevertheless, after some reserach - these are the requests I found to be worth mentioning